ahnielsen/qtools/README.md

 Version numbering
 -----------------

 Versions are numbered using two digits separated by a full stop: *m.n*.
 All versions with the same *m* number should be backwards compatible and give the same results.
 Versions with higher *n* number are those with minor additions, clarifications, efficiency improvements, etc. The version number is available as `qt.__version__`.

 Versions
 --------

+### Version 3.1 (November 2022)

+- Minor improvements to the docstrings for the `qt.direct_s2s` module, the `qt.directS2S` function and the `qt.loadrs` function.
+- Corrected legacy code in package `qt.ds2smods` (the `qt.config.vprint` function is no longer supported).
+- The argument `mdlist` supplied to function `qt.directS2S` can now be a list of lists or a list of tuples.
+- Small correction in `qt.ds2mods.jiang_15.AR` function.
+- New function `qt.band_limited` added.
+- Due to recent developments in Numba, arguments supplied to Numba-compiled functions should be immutable objects.
+The docstring for `qt.Response_Spectrum._solode` was updated to reflect this.
+- Added reference to docstring for `qt.response_spectrum._solode`.
+- Added `transparent` option to the `qt.plotrs` function.

 ### Version 3.0 (August 2021)